nubiv/pana/README.md

 # Roadmap

-- [ ] Chatbot functionality for assistance and support
+- [ ] Chatbot functionality for assistance and support (WIP)
-- [ ] Search functionality to quickly locate information within the document
+- [ ] Search functionality to quickly locate information within the document (WIP)
-- [ ] Summarization of lengthy documents for easy understanding
+- [ ] Summarization of lengthy documents for easy understanding (WIP)

 ## Technologies Used